Tim O'Mara, Executive Director

 Tim O’Mara is the Founder and Executive Director of Bearings Bike Shop.
 Before starting the bike shop, Tim was a self-taught entrepreneur, building a stock imagery and videography business from the ground up.
 His passion for working with youth and children began in 2000 and continued for 12 years as he volunteered in church youth ministry, mentoring teens and leading worship service production.
 As a student, Tim struggled in school, eventually leading him to drop out of high school at the age of 17.
 Having forged a path through difficult circumstances allows him a unique connection point to many of the families the Bearings Bike Shop serves.
 His matter-of-fact personality and fearlessness grant him unique credibility on the streets of Atlanta’s hardest neighborhoods.
 He and Becky have been residents of Adair Park for over 10 years and have two children.

-Becky O'Mara serves the bike shop by building the operational backbone of the organization and advancing the program by building relationships with supporters.
 Becky's background is varied but has always involved system building, people leadership and problem solving.
 She possesses strong interpersonal and communication skills, and specializes in planning and logistics.
 Becky spent five years working in children's ministry at 12Stone Church, then one of the fastest growing churches in the country.
 From 2011 to 2016, Becky managed the staff at Matchstic, a boutique branding agency, first as Project Manager and later as Operations Manager.
 She oversaw system development related to tracking key performance indicators and the operational systems that impacted those areas.
 She's worked with some of the city's largest brands including Chick-fil-A, Coca-Cola, and Children's Healthcare of Atlanta.
+Today, Becky serves the bike shop by maintaining strong relationships with its supporters and overseeing special projects as they arise, such as the Building Tomorrow Capital Campaign.

 Connorie Russell, School Programs coordinator